-Commencement of exploration at Comita is awaiting transfer of the property to the Company and the successful completion of a CP allowing access to the area.
+In 2011, Rugby completed a low level aeromagnetic survey which produced information that will be used in the planning of future drill programs.
+An exploration program at Comita is awaiting the commencement and successful completion of a CP allowing access to the area.